marcadam/Flicks/README.md

 - [x] Long movie titles wrap in the detail view.
 - [x] Used NSDateFormatter to convert and format dates.
 - [x] Created a custom view for the network error view.
+- [x] Collection view cell size changes accoring to the device screen size to always have only two cells per row.
+- [x] On the movie detail screen the movie detail view animates to inform the user that there is more content.

 ## Video Walk-through